-These are the products and services I use and are referred to as affiliates.
+These are the WordPress tools, products and services I use and have joined their affiliate programs.
 If you click one of these links and it results in a purchase, at no additional cost to you, I might receive a small commission paid directly to me.
-I have initiated these affiliate relationships on my own, meaning, no one requested that I participate in their affiliate program or feature their products in any way.
-Rather, I enjoy sharing products, services and tools that I currently use or have worked with on client sites that have netted a positive experience.
+I have initiated these affiliate relationships on my own, meaning, no one has requested that I participate in their affiliate program or feature their products in any way.
+Rather, I enjoy sharing products, services and WordPress tools that I currently use or have worked with on client sites that have netted a positive experience.
 This list can change frequently — that’s why we love the tech industry right?

 Ask five web professionals what web hosting they recommend and you’re almost guaranteed to get five different answers, along with a heated discussion to follow.
 This is just part of the business, and I’m not sure why exactly.
 I’m not a web hosting expert so I recommend these strictly from personal experience either on my own sites or those of a client.

-I personally do not have a website hosted on Flywheel but I know several folks that do.
-First, they are only WordPress and I really like that.
-Second, their UI is really amazing and they have a totally different workflow than your average hosting company.
+I recently switched all of my active sites to Flywheel.
+Their customer service is excellent and even more important, they are fast!
+You want a good visual experience?
+Well their UI is really amazing and they have a totally different workflow than your average hosting company.
 They are geared toward designers — you do not have to be technical in any way regarding setting up hosting.
 And, they have collaboration in mind from the start — you can get started immediately without a credit card.
 Just sign up for your own account, start a new site and select the option that the site will be transferred to the client later for payment.
 Easy peasy – your client can easily take ownership when it’s time to go live, and you remain as a user in case you need to log in at a later date/time.
-P.S. – they also do free migrations and have kick-butt support at the ready.
+P.S. – they also do FREE migrations and have kick-butt support at the ready.